 17 – PICNIC AT TARN HOWS

 Tarn Hows is a picturesque lake owned by the National Trust that is ideal for family picnics, easy strolls and relaxing days out.
 The path around the lake is less than 2 miles, making it an achievable walk for all levels of ability.
-In an effort to make the lakes accessible for everyone, the National Trust loans out mobility scooters free of charge.
-Pre-book one here.
+In an effort to make the lakes accessible for everyone, the National Trust loans out pre-booked mobility scooters free of charge.

 18 – VISIT THE LAKELAND MOTOR MUSEUM

-Don’t miss the Campbell Bluebird exhibition, a special tribute to Malcom and Donald Campbell who broke the land and water speed records in the 1950s and 1960s.
+Don’t miss the Campbell Bluebird Exhibition, a special tribute to Malcolm and Donald Campbell who broke the land and water speed records in the 1950s and 1960s.

 The Lakeland Motor Museum is a great all-weather thing to do in the Lake District when it’s not looking too good outside.
 There’s a café overlooking the river.